 (For [Service Task (Add-on)], there are Service Task Definitions published on the Questetra site and ones to be created by users.)

 As of November 2020, “GraalJS”, “Nashorn” and “Rhino” are available in [Script Task] and [Service Task (Add-on)] as a script engine, but regarding Rhino, it is going to be deprecated on June 30, 2021.

 The following forms of retrieving and updating process data that are available only in Rhino also will be deprecated.

 Therefore, if you are using Rhino in [Script Task] and [Service Task (Add-on)] as the script engine, please proceed with the following measures.

-The versions of Questetra BPM Suite following January 2021 will be configured to cause an error in Workflow Apps that use Rhino.
+The version 12.3 of Questetra BPM Suite upgraded on 18th Jan.
+2021 will be configured to cause an error in Workflow Apps that use Rhino.
 An error does not affect the operation of a running Workflow App, but you will need to fix the error when releasing a new version of the App.

 Changing Script Engine